gboisse/gboisse.github.io/content/posts/03-this-is-us/index.md

 </div>
 <br/>
-Finally, the data structure is traversed from each particle and towards each targeted light to achieve self-shadowing on the system itself.
+Finally, the data structure is traversed, starting from each particle and towards every targeted light to achieve self-shadowing on the system itself.
-Then we can run the same process, but from every pixel inside the depth buffer, allowing particles to cast shadows onto the scene's geometry.
+Then we can run the same process, but starting from every pixel inside the depth buffer, allowing particles to cast shadows onto the scene's geometry.
-Additionally, we can then use our shadow maps during particle tracing to get geometry casting shadows onto the particles themselves to end up with a pretty complete and unified shadowing system. &#128578;
+Additionally, we can further use our shadow maps during particle tracing to get geometry casting shadows back onto the particles themselves.
+We end up with a pretty complete and unified shadowing system. &#128578;

 ### Conclusion